-Your TAZ 3D printer is set up to use 3mm plastic filament by default and may be capable of printing 1.75mm filament- your results may vary.
+Your LulzBot[TM] TAZ 3D printer is set up to use 3mm plastic filament by default and may be capable of printing 1.75mm filament with no hardware modification.
+While many of our advanced users are able to do so, your results may vary.
 More information can be found in our User Forums at: https://forum.lulzbot.com/viewtopic.php?f=16&t=1923